nas256/ece3400_team13/labs/lab2.md

 ### Arduino & FFT

 In order to distinuguish between different treasure frequencies, we need to perform a Fourier Transform on the input received from our sensing circuit.
-A common method that many digital systems use to compute this transform is called a FFT, or "Fast Fourier Transform," which is an algorithm that approximates the frequency components of a signal into "bins" of a discrete size, allowing the system to distinguish different frequencies.
+We will also use the FFT algorithm and analysis process as described above to detect the treasure's IR signal.

 A sample FFT output is shown below: